KatsuteDev/Mal4J/faq.md

 ### I can't get other users.

 Currently the MyAnimeList API does not allow you to check users other than yourself.

+### Affinity is not working correctly.

+*This feature is experimental.*

+The affinity method requires that both users have their Anime/Manga list public.